-Our group need to meet!
+The group needs to meet!

 Sis Pam and I arrived early and decided to “invade” Mercado grocery store in U.P Town Center while waiting for the moms to arrive for our Iftar bonding on a Wednesday in the month of Ramadan.

 We almost reached the entrance gate when we gladly saw sis Nilda approached us with a present.
 “Joy, here’s a box of donut from all of us.
 Sorry it’s late and it’s not a cake, maybe next time.”